thebeginning-life/thebeginning-life.github.io/content/Mark/keys/100_the-beginning.md

 (theme "Conclusion")
 These are difficult things to ask anyone to consider.
 The rest of Mark's book offers the information we need to decide how we will respond.

+As you read, I encourage you to expectantly trust that God will help you to understand and will help you know how to respond.